Ionaru/EVIE/README.md

 * Option to switch between TQ and SiSi.
 * Caching of types in the server.
 * Use shared functions between client and server
+* Selecting a subset of scopes
+* Something special on character birthday / april fools

 #### Skills page
 * Toggle option to show all skills in skills page